SilverAssist/wp-settings-hub/README.md

 ### 3. That's It!

-Your plugin now appears under the **Silver Assist** top-level menu with:
+Your plugin will now appear:

-- A card on the dashboard showing name, description, version, and icon
+- A card on the dashboard showing name, description, and version
-- A dedicated settings page as a submenu with optional tabs navigation
+- A submenu item under "Silver Assist"
-- Automatic cross-plugin navigation (if tabs are enabled)
+- Optional: in the tabs navigation if tabs are enabled

+---

 ## Complete Example